afek123/netflix/README.md

-#netflix
+# NETFLIX

-project description is in the wiki package
+# project description is in the wiki package